huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 # Design Considerations

-This section and its subsection present the design guidelines that were used for DoQ.
+This section and its subsections present the design guidelines that were used for DoQ.
 This section is informative in nature.

 ## Provide DNS Privacy